ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Consistent update of section numbers for external references.

 * Mentioned that this profile can also use the ACE alternative workflow.

+* Clarified that the client may ask for a new access token after the old one becomes invalid.

 * Fixes in the IANA considerations.